alphafox02/DragonSync/README.md

 - You only need to edit **`config.ini`** in the DragonSync repo, then run `dragonsync.py`.
 - Optional: enable MQTT + Home Assistant and/or Lattice export.
 - Optional: enable ADS‑B / 978 via a local `readsb` instance.
+- Optional: enable the **read‑only API** for the WarDragon ATAK companion app.
 - When a drone times out, DragonSync marks it **offline** in HA, preserving last‑known position in history.

 ---